elinsky/Intern-Trading-Game/docs/technical/how-to/how-to-submit-orders.md

 ## Cancelling Orders

+### Via Direct Exchange API

-To cancel an order that hasn't been fully filled:
+To cancel an order directly through the exchange:

 ```python
 # Cancel an order (requires the order ID and your trader ID)